rockettheme/docs/Docs/joomla/templates/diametric/demo_module_8.md

 The area of the front page dedicated to featured articles has a bit of unique styling in place to allow for additional functionality, such as the social buttons found in this example.

-In order for the social buttons to appear as they do in the demo, you'll first need to install and activate [**RokSocialButtons**][roksocial], which is available for free on our site.
+In order for the social buttons to appear as they do in the demo, you will first need to install and activate [**RokSocialButtons**][roksocial], which is available for free on our site.

 ![][social]

 Once the extension is published using the settings listed in the above image, you can add them to your article using the `{socialbuttons}` line shows in the article text field below.
 You can find step-by-step instructions on installing and activating an extension in [our guide][ext].

-Next, you'll need to create a featured article.
+Next, you will need to create a featured article.
 You can do this by going to **Administrator -> Content -> Article Manager -> Add New Article**.
 Making it appear on the front page is easy enough.
 Just assign the article to the home page and make sure you have **MainBody** turned on in your Template Settings page.
-You'll find the settings used in our demo to create the **Core Gantry Framework** article below.
+You will find the settings used in our demo to create the **Core Gantry Framework** article below.

 ### Edit Article
 ![][demo2]